metaDAOproject/propaganda/introduction/introduction-2.md

 ## Culture and religion

-"Whatever you wish that others would do to you, do also to them" (Matthew 7:12)
+> "Whatever you wish that others would do to you, do also to them" (Matthew 7:12)

-“Help one another in acts of piety and righteousness.
+> “Help one another in acts of piety and righteousness.
 And do not assist each other in acts of sinfulness and transgression.
 And be aware of Allah.
 Verily, Allah is severe in punishment” (Quran 5:2).

-"Ask not what your country can do for you – ask what you can do for your country" (John F. Kennedy, former U.S. President)
+> "Ask not what your country can do for you – ask what you can do for your country" John F. Kennedy, former U.S. President

-"If you truly loved yourself, you could never hurt another."
-(Buddha)
+> "If you truly loved yourself, you could never hurt another."
+Buddha

-"Being ethical turns out to be a selfish imperative.
+> "Being ethical turns out to be a selfish imperative.
 You want to be ethical because it attracts the other long-term players in the network... so being ethical pays off in the long run."
-(Naval Ravikant, high priest in Silicon Valley)
+Naval Ravikant, high priest in Silicon Valley

-Imagine a city where all of its residents believe the above statements.
+Imagine a city where all residents believe the above statements.
 Now imagine an alternate city where all residents believe "my only imperative is maximizing my own interest, which usually means screwing other people over."
 How would these two cities differ?

 Some challenges the second city might face include:
 1. [NIMBYism](https://en.wikipedia.org/wiki/NIMBY), or the non-optimal restricting of housing supply to keep home prices high for existing homeowners.